DefectDojo/django-DefectDojo/docs/content/en/integrations/import.md

 Prowler file can be imported as a CSV (`-M csv`) or JSON (`-M json`) file.

+### Azure Security Center Recommendations Scan

+Azure Security Center recommendations can be exported from the user interface in CSV format.

 ### Bandit

 JSON report format